 Search the full text of books.
 Copyright (as applicable) will prevent you from reading the full text in Google.
 If you find a book of interest, search Helmke Library's Catalog or WorldCat to locate a print or digital copy.

 Search across many Helmke Library databases to find both primary sources and scholarly materials.
 After searching, try the filters at the left hand side.
 This is also a good place to look for items found in footnotes or a bibliography.
 If you don't find the full text of the item you're looking for, make a Document Delivery request.
+The "Everything" search is also the default search on the Library's homepage.

 Includes Atlanta Daily World (1931-2003), Baltimore Afro-American (1893-1988), Los Angeles Sentinel (1934-2005), New York Amsterdam News (1922-1993), Norfolk Journal and Guide (1921-2003), Philadelphia Tribune (1912-2001) and Pittsburgh Courier (1911-2002).
 See also the Black Studies Center Newspapers.